taia-x/taia-x/backend/README.md

 docker-compose up
 ```

-This will spawn a FastAPI, an IPFS and a postgres container.
+This will spawn a FastAPI and a postgres container.

 To see all routes supported by the api, open a browser and follow the link: [http://0.0.0.0:8000/docs](http://0.0.0.0:8000/docs)